 As part of the seedcorn phase, researchers at Leeds produced three reports which established the current status and opportunities for hydrogen and helped to inform the full bid.

-Download 'Establishing the UK Hydrogen Corridor' reports (PDF):
+Download the following 'Establishing the UK Hydrogen Corridor' reports:

 National Hydrogen Summit

-On 27-28 June 2019 the University of Leeds and Leeds City Council hosted the first National Hydrogen Summit which brought together key stakeholders from across the UK to look at the opportunities for hydrogen in the energy system.
-For more details download the summit report.
+On 27 to 28 June 2019 the University of Leeds and Leeds City Council hosted the first National Hydrogen Summit which brought together key stakeholders from across the UK to look at the opportunities for hydrogen in the energy system.
+For more details download the National Hydrogen Summit report (PDF).

 Hear from some of the key stakeholders with a selection of short interviews: